Back to Library

 237

-Using as true such declaration knowing it to be false.
+Using as true any declaration known to be false

 238